-A well established group for artists within the community.
+A well established group for artists within tHE community.

 An artist group in whanganui, new zealand